lidq92/MDTVSFA/README.md

 ## Description
 MDTVSFA code for the following paper:

 - Dingquan Li, Tingting Jiang, and Ming Jiang.
 [Unified Quality Assessment of In-the-Wild Videos with Mixed Datasets Training]().
-International Journal of Computer Vision (IJCV), 2020. [[arxiv version]]()
+International Journal of Computer Vision (IJCV) Special Issue on Computer Vision in the Wild, 2020. [[arxiv version]](https://arxiv.org/abs/2011.04263)
 ![Framework](Framework.png)

 ## How to?